Monday, July 20, 2015

 Damaged fur trees in the Harz Mountains near Goslar (©dpa)

 What has happened since 1981?
 Have the trees died?
-Recently, some newspapers took up the topic.
+Recently, several newspapers have taken up the topic.
 There is good news concerning oak trees.
 While in 2012, 50% of their tree-tops were sick, the figure dropped to 36% in 2014.
-Germany's agricultural minister commented on the positive trend: Es ist schön, sagen zu können: Viel Laub auf Deutschlands Eichen (It is nice to be able to say: Much foliage on Germany's oaks).
+Germany's agricultural minister commented on the positive trend: >Es ist schön, sagen zu können: Viel Laub auf Deutschlands Eichen (It is nice to be able to say: Much foliage on Germany's oaks).

-The German Oak was the tree of the year in 2014.
+The German Oak was named the Tree of the Year in 2014.
 As a national symbol, it figured and still figures on German coins.

-Following the Second World War, there was hope for the German people with a new currency.
+Following the Second World War, the German people had hope for a new currency.

 Oak leaves on the one pfennig coin